Representation theory for vector electromagnetic beams: Degree of freedom of the mapping matrix

 as well as

 Eq. (\ref{decomposition}) means that the 3-component field vector is an element of a 2D space, rather than an element of a 3D space.
-Since the Jones-vector space is a 2D space, Eq. (\ref{decomposition}) defines in fact a mapping from the Jones-vector space to the 3-component 2D space.
+Since the space of 2-component Jones-like vectors is a 2D space, Eq. (\ref{decomposition}) defines in fact a mapping from the Jones-like-vector space to the 3-component 2D space.
 In order to describe this mapping, we change the form of Eq. (\ref{decomposition}) into

 where